 Declaration of conformity of ground equipment

-All ground equipment that falls into the scope of an applicable ‘New Approach directive’ shall be ‘CE’ marked and supplied with a supporting ‘Declaration of Conformity’ and User Manual detailing all safety warnings."
+All ground equipment that falls into the scope of an applicable ‘New Approach directive’ shall be ‘CE’ marked and supplied with a supporting ‘Declaration of Conformity’ and User Manual detailing all safety warnings.

 Additional information is provided in Informative Annex G.